SQream/sqream_docs/introduction/what_is_sqream_db.rst

 What is SQream DB
 *****************

+SQream DB is a columnar SQL RDBMS.
+It is is built to use GPU acceleration to load and analyze large amounts of data, in excess of the RAM resources for the machine.
+SQream DB scales horizontally for added concurrency, supports isolated serializable transactions, and provides a common SQL interface for querying data.

+Customers with SQream DB often deploy it for sizes ranging from 5TB to 1PB.
+Depending on the workload, 1PB can be supported on a single node, with a fast and large enough storage.

+Common deployment techniques for SQream DB is for expanding historical analytics by orders of magnitude, such as expanding from 3 day windows to 3 months.

+..
+   Common data sizes for SQream DB

    columnar SQL DBMS

    runs on GPUs

    5TB to 500TB+

    can support 100TB+ on a single node depending on workload

    can support 30+ concurrent users

    has high availability

    runs on prem or on the cloud

    we see customers able to go from 3 months to 12 years data, and stuff like that

    extremely fast data loading speed

 * a range of data types
 * tables